Hankinson Trial Information

 What is the Hankinson trial?

-In November 2020 a series of training webinars were leaked that showed senior figures from the Masters of Fox Hounds Association and the Countryside Alliance caught on camera, seeming to admit that ‘trail’ hunting is a “smokescreen” for the chasing and killing of foxes.
+The case stemmed from the leak in November 2020 of a series of training webinars which showed senior figures from the Masters of Fox Hounds Association and the Countryside Alliance caught on camera, seeming to admit that trail hunting is a “smokescreen” for the chasing and killing of foxes.

-Following the leak, which was covered exclusively by ITV News, a participant in the webinars, Mark Hankinson, was charged with intentionally encouraging or assisting others to commit an offence under the Hunting Act 2004, contrary to Section 44 of the Serious Crimes Act 2007 and was found GUILTY following a trial at Westminster Magistrates' Court.
+Following the leak, a participant in the webinars, Mark Hankinson, was charged with intentionally encouraging or assisting others to commit an offence under the Hunting Act 2004, contrary to Section 44 of the Serious Crimes Act 2007 and was found guilty following a trial at Westminster Magistrates' Court.

-The League is the official complainant in the case, having complained directly to Devon and Cornwall Police.
+The League was the official complainant in the case, which was investigated by Devon and Cornwall Police.